StuDocu/qa-engineer-assignment/README.md

-# Quality Assurance engineer test
+# Quality Assurance Engineer Assignment
 Welcome to the QA Engineer tech test.
 We expect the work to take around 1 to 1.5 hours, and we thank you in advance for taking that time for us!